tryingsomestuff/Minic/README.md

 Minic strength can be ajdusted using the level option (from command line, json configuration file, or using protocol option support, using value from 0 to 100).
 Level 0 is a random mover, 1 to 30 very weak, ..., level 100 is full strength.
 Level functionnaly will be enhanced in a near future.

+Current level elo are more or less so that even a kid can beat low levels Minic.
+From level 50 or 60, you will start to struggle more!
+You can also use the UCI_Elo parameter if UCI_LimitStrenght is activated.

 ### Random mover
 Minic random-mover stats are the following :
 ```